-Ana Kilmer is a bisexual advocate who is originally from Atlanta, GA but now lives in Lugoff, SC.
-Ana attended Georgia Gwinnet College for two years, she is currently taking a break but will be going back to school soon to finish getting a degree in orthopedic therapy.
-In her free time she loves to volunteer, hike, and just be outside as much as possible.
+Ana Kilmer is a bisexual advocate who grew up in Atlanta, GA but now lives in Columbia, SC.
+She believes that there needs to be more advocacy for MGA's (multiple gender attracted) and that Bi+ people deserve to have a voice and have their own space.
+She tries to help individuals come to terms with their own sexual identities and to have a voice for themselves.
+Ana attended Georgia Gwinnett College for two years, she is currently taking a break but plans to go back to college to finish a degree in occupational therapy.
+In her free time she loves to volunteer, hike, be with her dogs and just be outside as much as possible.
+Ana is actively involved at the Harriet Hancock Center.
 For more information, you can contact Ana at, BiSpace@harriethancockcenter.org